Suspension of Jimmy Kimmel Live!: Civil liberties organizations

 First Amendment advocacy organizations including the American Civil Liberties Union (ACLU) and the Foundation for Individual Rights and Expression (FIRE) issued statements condemning the suspension and the government overreach from the Trump administration that allegedly led to the decision.
 ACLU Democracy and Technology Division director Christopher Anders said that Kimmel is "the latest target of the Trump administration's unconstitutional plan to silence its critics and control what the American people watch and read", accusing ABC and Nexstar of "cowering to threats" and capitulating to FCC chairman Brendan Carr by suspending Kimmel indefinitely.
 FIRE stated that the FCC has "no authority to control what a late night TV host can say, and the First Amendment protects Americans' right to speculate on current events even if those speculations later turn out to be incorrect", arguing that subjecting broadcasters to liability for factual inaccuracies would turn the FCC into an "arbiter of truth and cast an intolerable chill over the airwaves".
+In November 2025, Protect Democracy filed a petition with the FCC signed by a bipartisan group of former agency commissioners and staffers (including former chairs Tom Wheeler, Alfred Sikes, Mark Fowler, and Dennis Patrick) to eliminate the agency's news distortion regulation cited by Carr in his comments about Kimmel's monologue on First Amendment grounds.

 Public opinion

-In addition to protests by entertainment unions, civilian protests had taken place outside of Disney's offices and studios in Los Angeles, Burbank, and New York, with calls for boycotting Disney products and cancelling subscriptions to the company's streaming services spreading across social media (even among non-Kimmel viewers who objected to what they saw as Disney capitulating to the Trump administration's threats and broader objections to government interference in Americans' free speech rights), while Google searches for "cancel Disney Plus" and "cancel Hulu" have spiked in the days following Kimmel's suspension.
-On Instagram, posts on the topic have comments about how users want to "stand for something" and "boycott all Disney movies".
-Multiple Reddit threads instructing and advising those supporting Kimmel to cancel their Disney+ subscriptions have logged over 1,000 comments.
+In addition to protests by entertainment unions, civilian protests had taken place outside of Disney's offices and studios in Los Angeles, Burbank, and New York, with calls for boycotting Disney products and cancelling subscriptions to the company's streaming services spreading across social media (even among non-Kimmel viewers who objected to what they saw as Disney capitulating to the Trump administration's threats and broader objections to government interference in Americans' free speech rights), while Google searches for "cancel Disney Plus" and "cancel Hulu" spiked in the days following Kimmel's suspension.
+On Instagram, posts on the topic addressed how users wanted to "stand for something" and "boycott all Disney movies".
+Multiple Reddit threads instructing and advising those supporting Kimmel to cancel their Disney+ subscriptions logged over 1,000 comments.

 According to a YouGov survey of 2,927 American adults conducted on September 18, 50% of respondents disapproved of ABC pulling Jimmy Kimmel Live! following Carr's comments (42% of those strongly disapproved and 8% disapproved somewhat) and 35% strongly or somewhat supported the decision (26% of those strongly approved and 9% approved somewhat), while 16% were not sure.
 A survey of more than 3,010 adults published by YouGov on September 19 found that 44% of respondents viewed the federal government as the greatest threat to free speech, more than activist groups (17%), social media companies (12%), or corporations (6%); 15% were unsure and 3% responded "none of the above".